Legal workflow

 Q.What encryption level do you use?

 DocuStitch is a software tool and does not provide legal advice.
 Always consult with your firm’s IT policy.
-DocuStitch operates as a secure browser-based PDF merger.
-All processing is restricted to local hardware via WASM runtime.
-We do not provide legal, financial, or immigration representation.
-Usage constitutes an agreement to our data-sovereignty protocol.
+DocuStitch provides document tools and workflow guidance, not legal, financial, medical, or immigration representation.
+Review generated files before sharing them externally.

 Security Protocol for Legal